-When you have chosen a site, and decided what type of housing scheme you want to develop you are likely to need expert advice to find out if the site can be used for housing, the development of a detailed scheme and help to apply for planning permission.
+When you have identified a site, and decided what type of housing you want to develop you are likely to need expert advice to find out if the site can be used for housing, the development of a detailed scheme and help to apply for planning permission.

 Funding is available from various sources, but to access this most organisations are likely to ask you to prepare a Business Plan to demonstrate that you have a credible and deliverable proposal.
 Some of the issues that you will need to consider at this stage can be found in the links below;